 The management team should continue gathering specifically for forward-looking meetings.
 This way, even when the day-to-day workflow is hectic and the demand to follow up on incomplete tasks is great, decision-makers can carve out time to think about where the business should go and how they will take it there.

-Quick growth can lead to a rapid increase in individual workloads.
-When this happens, many employees may not have enough time to do their job properly.
+Quick growth can lead to a rapid increase in individual workloads, and employees may not have enough time to do their job properly.
 They may miss deadlines, come to meetings unprepared and make mistakes.
 When employees are overstretched and overwhelmed, team and individual productivity and performance quality will plummet.

 Hiring more people and automating tedious workflows can help prevent employee burnout and boost performance standards.
 For example, investing in one of the best customer relationship management (CRM) software platforms can help streamline processes and relieve overburdened team members.